Rokutann/npy.el/README.md

 ### Lookup Python Official Documents

 Install `python372full.info` in your system.

 Lookup the info file by <kbd>M-x</kbd> <kbd>info-lookup-symbol</kbd>
 or <kbd>C-h S</kbd>.

+This package contains two info files: `python372full.info` and `python372api.info` in the data/info directory. `python372api.info` only contains The Python Language Reference, The Python Standard Library, and Python/C API Reference Manual,

 ### Spawn a Pipenv Shell